anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The CA certificates are provided as base64 encoded "x5bag".
 The pledge SHALL install the received CA certificates as trust anchor after successful verification of the registrar's signature.

-The following 4xx client error codes SHOULD be used by the pledge:

-* 403 Forbidden: if the validation of the wrapping signature or another security check fails.

-* 415 Unsupported Media Type: if the Content-Type of the request is in an unknown or unsupported format.
+The verification comprises the following steps the pledge MUST perform.
+Maintaining the order of versification steps as indicated allows to determine, which verification has already been passed:

+  1. Check content-type of the CA certificates message.
+If no Content-Type is contained in the HTTP header, the default Content-Type utilized in this document (JSON-in-JWS) is used.
+If the Content-Type of the response is in an unknown or unsupported format, the pledge SHOULD reply with a 415 Unsupported media type error code.
-* 400 Bad Request: if the pledge detects errors in the encoding of the payload.
+  2. Check the encoding of the payload.
+If the pledge detects errors in the encoding of the payload, it SHOULD reply with 400 Bad Request error code.
+  3. Verify that the wrapped CA certificate object is signed using the registrar certificate against the pinned-domain certificate.
+This MAY be done by comparing the hash that is indicating the certificate used to sign the message is that of the pinned-domain certificate.
+If the validation against the pinned domain-certificate fails, the client SHOULD reply with a 401 Unauthorized error code.
+It signals that the authentication has failed and therefore the object was not accepted.
+  4. Verify signature of the the received wrapped CA certificate object.
+If the validation of the signature fails, the pledge SHOULD reply with a 406 Not Acceptable.
+It signals that the object has not been accepted.
+  5. If the received CA certificates are not self-signed, i.e., an intermediate CA certificate, verify them against an already installed trust anchor, as described in section 4.1.3 of [RFC7030].
+  6. The pledge MAY may verify that the LDevID and the pinned-domain-cert can be validated against one of the received TA.

 ### Pledge: Enrollment-Response Processing